The Creative Writing Program offers students a coherent course of study in poetry, fiction, and creative nonfiction.

 All SCU students have the opportunity to work on the University’s literary magazine.
 Published twice a year, the Review includes fiction, essays, poetry, book reviews, art and photography from the Santa Clara University Community and the Bay Area.
 In the Literary Magazine Practicum, one-unit courses offered every quarter, students discuss submissions.

-Each year three literary prizes for undergraduates are given: the McCann Prize for the best short story, the Shipsey Prize for the best poem, and the Academy of American Poets “Tamara Verga Poetry Prize” for the best group of poems.
-The winning manuscripts receive cash awards and are published in the Santa Clara Review.
+Each year three department literary prizes for undergraduates are given: the McCann Prize for the best short story, the Shipsey Prize for the best poem or group of poems, and the Academy of American Poets “Tamara Verga Poetry Prize” for the best poem or group of poems.
+In addition, SCU participates in the Ina Coolbrith Memorial Poetry Prize, choosing three finalists to compete with other California university undergraduates.
+The winning manuscripts receive cash awards and maybe published in the Santa Clara Review.

 In the last few years, over two dozen SCU students who have studied Creative Writing have been accepted into M.A., M.F.A., and Ph.D. programs in Creative Writing at University of Virginia, University of Iowa, Syracuse University, New York University, San Francisco State, University of Denver, University of Montana, University of Arizona, Bennington College, UC Davis, Brown University, San Diego State University, San Jose State University, USC, among others.
 Several have received prestigious fellowships and teaching assistantships to these universities.
 English major alumni include Neal Jimenez, who won first prize at the Sundance Film Festival for his film, Waterdance, and Jeff Brazil, who won a Pulitzer Prize in Journalism.